qkzk/fm/development.md

   - execute `sshfs remote_user@hostname:remote_path current_path` which will mount the remote path in current path
 - [x] FIX: search keybindings don't work.
 Need to trim a string.
 - [x] FIX: archive depends on CWD and will crash if it's not set properly (ie. change tab, move, change tab, compress)
-- [ ] use memory and not disk to read logs.
-Write action logs before saving.
-Remove most useless logs, only save commands
+- [x] use memory and not disk to read last line of logs.

 ## TODO